 - Art (K-12th Grade): “Colors of My Community”—entrants are asked to pretend they are an artist who has been commissioned to draw a mural on a building in their community depicting their community

 - Essay (6th-12th Grade): “We Have Business to do!”—entrants are asked to research an industry in their community using the Secretary of State’s Y’all Business website (www.yallbusiness.sos.ms.gov) or other resources, and discuss how the business can connect with schools

 Entries for both contests are due December 7, 2018.
 Winners will be invited to the Capitol in February 2019 for an awards ceremony.

 Does it cost anything to participate?

-No. Promote the Vote is a free program offered to all schools and teachers in the State of Mississippi by the Secretary of State’s Office.
-All materials are available for download online and are great for e-classrooms and traditional classrooms alike.
+Promote the Vote is a free program offered to all schools and teachers in the State of Mississippi by the State.
+All materials will be available for download online.

 For specific questions, you can reach our staff by calling (601)359-6344 or by email at email@example.com.